learn-co-curriculum/bubble-sort/README.md

 When you write up the explanation of your solution, don't forget to calculate Big O for its time complexity.

+Also take some time to think about what you learned by solving this challenge.
+What problem solving techniques did you use, coding or otherwise?
+How can they help you solve other problems?

 Use the language of your choosing.
 We've included starter files for some languages where you can pseudocode, explain your solution and code.

 ## Before you start coding: